 The wood stove is the heating unit of choice for a kitchen because it can be used to cook food and keep it at a warm temperature while at the same time keeping the room warm.
 These often come in beautiful designs as well.
 The top brands of wood stoves include:

 When purchasing a wood stove, remember that precautions need to be taken because wood fires require more attention than gas heaters do.
 They are usually not regulated by a thermostat but by the amount of fuel you use and how frequently you add fuel to the stove.

 A wood pellet stove runs on small pieces of compressed wood.
 The highest-grade pellets create a lower percentage of released creosote.
 This means that the chimney will not have to be inspected and cleaned as often.

 If you need wood stove accessories, we can help.
 We carry a huge stock of accessories, from grates to ash doors to knobs, so whether you have a large or small wood stove, you can find the accessories you need in our shop.

 When your wood burning stove or furnace begins to age, you’ll need to get replacement parts to perform proper maintenance.
 That’s why we carry a large stock of parts, too, from firebricks to rheostats and much more.

 Replacing Your Boiler

-Depending on your source of fuel, you’ll want to either get a gas, oil, coal, bio-mass or wood-fueled boiler.
-There are also regular boilers and combination boilers.
-In order to decide between the two, you should decide how much water you’ll use, how much space you have for a boiler and if you’ll have solar water heating.
+Depending on your source of fuel, you’ll want to either get a gas, oil, coal, biomass or wood-fueled boiler.
+Like multi-fuel furnaces, there are also combination boilers.
+In order to decide between these options, you should decide how much water you’ll use, how much space you have for a boiler, and if you’ll have solar water heating.
 We have a range of options for you to choose from.